 - Ecosystems are made up of biotic and abiotic components and processes, which function at a range of spatial and temporal scales, within a nested hierarchy. - The dynamics of human social and economic systems also vary across scales of space, time and quality. - How components are perceived spatially depends partly on the scale of observation.
 At one scale, individuals of a species may seem relatively regularly and continuously distributed; at another the distribution may be discontinuous.
 Likewise with time, for example, at one time scale (e.g., monthly, annually) a component or process may appear predictable; at another, longer or shorter time scale, the temporal dynamics may be unpredictable. - Management processes and institutions should be designed to match the scales of the aspects of the ecosystem being managed.
 More importantly, perhaps, given that ecosystem components and processes are linked across scales of both space and time, management interventions need to be planned to transcend these scales. - Failure to take scale into account can result in mismatches between the spatial and time frames of the management and those of the ecosystem being managed.
-For example, policy makers and planners usually consider shorter time frames than the time frames of major ecosystem processes.
-The reverse can also be true, for example, where bureaucratic inertia can delay the quick management response needed to address a rapidly changing environmental condition.
-Spatial mismatches are also common, such as when administrative boundaries and those of ecosystem properties or related human activities that they are designed to regulate do not coincide.
+For example, policy makers and planners sometimes may have to consider shorter time frames than the time frames of major ecosystem processes.
+The reverse can also be